 CRM software provides your business with several tangible benefits, including:

 Customer data management.
 Most products provide a searchable database to store customer information (such as contact information) and relevant documents (such as sales proposals and contracts).
-While most general CRMs offer this functionality, it can also be incorporated into other industry-specific systems.
-For example, customer management is a core component of salon management software, which is described in more detail here.
+While most CRMs offer this functionality, it can also be incorporated into other industry-specific systems.
+For example, customer management is a core component of salon management software.

 Interaction tracking.
 These systems document conversations held by phone, in person, through live chat, email or other channels.
 These interactions can be logged manually, or automated with phone and email system integrations.
 Depending on the product, some systems can also track interactions on Facebook, Twitter and other social platforms.

 Workflow automation.
 This standardizes business processes, usually through a combination of task lists, calendars, alerts and templates.
 Once a task is checked off as complete, for example, the system might automatically set a task for the next step in the process.